 - Press the "SCAN" softkey to enter into the scan list.
-(See Figure 5) Select the desired channel to scan using the top 16 Channel Select Knob. - Select the desired channel to scan using the top To Channel Select Knob.
+(See Figure 5) Select the desired abarred to seen using the tar 16 Channel Select Key - Select the desired channel to scan using the top 16 Channel Select Knob.
 Press the "SEL" softkey once to enter that selected channel in the scan list.
-(See Figure 6) Note: LCD will indicate the channel is in the scan list, by displaying an (z,) icon on the upper part of the - Press the "SEL" softkey once more to enter that selected channel as the scan priority 1 channel. - Note: LCD will indicate the radio is PRI 1 by displaying an (\ge .) icon on the upper part of the LCD. • Press the "SEL" softkey once more to enter that selected channel as the scan priority 2 channel. - Press the SEL softkey once more to enter that selected channel as the scan priority 2 channel.
+(See Figure 6) - Note: LCD will indicate the channel is in the scan list, by displaying an (\ge) icon on the upper part of the LCD. - Press the "SEL" softkey once more to enter that selected channel as the scan priority 1 channel.
+Note: LCD will indicate the radio is PRI 1 by displaying an (∠ .) icon on the upper part of the LCD. - Press the "SEL" softkey once more to enter that selected channel as the scan priority 2 channel.
 Note: LCD will indicate the radio is PRI 2 by displaying an (云 .) icon on the upper part of the LCD.
 Note the flashing DOT on the end. - Press the "SEL" softkey once more to remove the channel from the scan list completely Or press the "DEL" softkey to remove the channel from the scan list. - Press the "HOME" button to return to the main screen.